-This is a photograph of some fragments of glass.
+This is a photograph of some fragments of leather.

-The fragments are from a window.
+The fragments of leather are from a shoe.

-The window was in a building in a place called Dachau (pronounced 'da-kow'), in Germany.
+The shoe fragments were found in a place called Dachau (pronounced 'da-kow'), in Germany.

-There were other items found with these fragments of glass.
+There were other items found with these fragments of leather.
 You can see these items on the following pages.